 The Town of Lincoln takes the health and safety of our community seriously.
 We are actively monitoring the evolution of Coronavirus and responding accordingly.
 Our decisions are guided by data and facts, and through the direction of Niagara Region Public Health.
 The community response is being led by Niagara Region Public Health and allied health agencies.

-Find out what this means for Town of Lincoln service delivery and facility closures.
+- Learn about the current impacts on Town of Lincoln service delivery and facility closures.

 Lincoln's focus is putting measures in place to: